Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Making synthetic data

 \subsection{Wavefronts}

+When making synthetic data for our simulation experiments, we have to limit the second sum of Eq.~(\ref{eq:5}) at some point, $\Msim$.
+For the work presented here, we chose to use 1000 modes with curvature, which corresponds to the approximation $\Msim = 1002\approx\infty$ with the tip-tilt coefficients set to zero.
+We note that the truncation at $\Msim=1002$ modes causes a loss of Strehl ratio (see Fig.~\ref{fig:wf-and-tails}) but for our purposes it should be insignificant compared to the Strehls for $M\le102$.
+With $\Msim \gg \Mao $, we believe this gives us enough of a tail of uncorrected modes to reproduce the problem expected with real data.

-We simulated 100 wavefronts by, for each wavefront, picking 1000 KL coefficients from a normal distribution $N(0,\sigma_m)$ and scaling them to different $r_0$ values by multiplication with $(D/r_0)^{5/6}$, where $r_0 \in \{6$, 8, 10, 12, 15, 20, $100\}$~cm.
-The 50\% AO correction was simulated by multiplying the $\Mao$ first modes with 0.5 for 50\% correction, with $\Mao \in \{20$, 30, 40, 50, 60, 80, $100\}$.
+We simulated 100 wavefronts by drawing 1000 KL coefficients per wavefront from a normal distribution $\mathcal{N}(0,\sigma_m)$ and scaling them to different $r_0$ values by multiplication with $(D/r_0)^{5/6}$ (equivalent to Eq.~(\ref{eq:6})), where $r_0 \in \{6$, 8, 10, 12, 15, 20, $100\}$~cm.
+The 50\% AO correction was simulated by multiplying the $\Mao$ first modes with 0.5 for 50\% correction, with $\Mao \in \{22$, 32, 42, 52, 62, 82, $102\}$.
 We also made simulated data with no AO correction.

 The pupils and modes were generated with DLMs from the same code base that generates the modes used in Redux (see Sect.~\ref{sec:software}).
 This ensures consistency in making and processing the data.